openframeworks/ofBook/18_version_control_with_git/chapter.md

 Now, let's find out what exactly we changed in `ofApp.cpp`.
 For this, [`git diff`](http://git-scm.com/docs/git-diff) is used.
-It can be used to compare states between all kinds of areas (check out the examples section of the [man page](http://git-scm.com/docs/git-diff)), but in its simplest form, `git diff`, allows you to "view the changes you made relative to the index (staging area for the next commit).
-In other words, the differences are what you could tell Git to further add to the index but you still haven't." (from the [`man page`](http://git-scm.com/docs/git-diff)).
+It can be used to compare states between all kinds of areas (check out the examples section of the [man page](http://git-scm.com/docs/git-diff)), but in its simplest form, `git diff`, allows us to view the changes we made relative to the index (staging area for the next commit).
+In other words, the differences are what we could tell Git to further add to the index but we still haven't." (from the [`man page`](http://git-scm.com/docs/git-diff)).
 (Use the `--staged` option to see the diff of *already staged* changes.)
 Let's check it out: